 - Practice proper appliance maintenance, such as changing furnace filters, cleaning refrigerator coils and descaling your coffee maker.
-All will extend the life of these home essentials.
+Such maintenance can help extend the life of these home essentials.

 - Regular oil changes can go a long way to extending the life of your car.